 - How physical activity boosts overall well-being?

-- What can a young person do if they do not complete college?
+- What can young people do if they do not complete college?

 - What are the ramifications of drug addiction?